-August 26, Kotane, as CPSA’s general secretary, together with the entire Johannesburg District Committee of the Party and the miners’ leaders are charged under the Riotous Assemblies Act.
-The charges are dropped against Kotane and 5 others, while the others are fined £50 when the charge of conspiracy is dropped.
+Kotane, as CPSA’s general secretary, together with the entire Johannesburg District Committee of the Party and the miners’ leaders are charged under the Riotous Assemblies Act.
+The charges are dropped against Kotane and five others, while the others are fined £50 when the charge of conspiracy is dropped.

-October 6, Kotane attends an emergency conference in Bloemfontein called by the President-General of the ANC, Dr. Xuma, to discuss the Mineworkers strike.
+Kotane attends an emergency conference in Bloemfontein called by the President-General of the ANC, Dr. Xuma, to discuss the mine workers strike.

-November, Andrews, Kotane and other members of the Central Committee are arrested in Cape Town on a charge of sedition.
-After a long trail, the case is eventually withdrawn in 1948.
+Andrews, Kotane and other members of the Central Committee are arrested in Cape Town on a charge of sedition.
+After a long trial, the case is eventually withdrawn in 1948.14 - 17 December

-Bram Fischer writes to ‘The Friend’ in Bloemfontein in the wake of police raids on Communist Party, trade union and ‘The Guardian’ offices.
+Bram Fischer writes to ‘The Friend’ in Bloemfontein in the wake of police raids on Communist Party, trade unions and ‘The Guardian’ offices.

-March 9, Dr Monty Naicker (NIC), Dr Yusuf Dadoo (TIC) and Dr AB Xuma sign the Doctors Pact, a jointdeclaration of co-operation between the Congresses.
+Dr Monty Naicker (Natal Indian Congress - NIC), Dr Yusuf Dadoo (Transvaal Indian Congress - TIC) and Dr AB Xuma (ANC) sign the Doctors Pact, a joint declaration of co-operation between the Congresses.

-January, The Communist Party, at its annual conference decides to support candidates in to the Native Representative Council who pledge to work for universal franchise.
+The Communist Party, at its annual conference, decides to support candidates in to the Native Representative Council (NRC) who pledge to work for universal franchise.
 Edwin Mofutsanyana, Alpheus Maliba and A. S. Damana would represent the Party in the NRC elections.
-The conference also demands the withdrawal of criminal charges then pending against members of the Central Executive as a direct consequence of the strike by African miners in 1946.
+The conference demands the withdrawal of criminal charges then pending against members of the Central Executive as a consequence of the strike by African miners in 1946.

-September 10, The publication of a draft Proclamation No. 1890 for the “Financial Protection of Natives”, promulgated under the Natives Administration Act of 1927 receives significant public outcry, including from the Communist Party, because it stated that “no organization or individual could collect money from Africans without the written permission of the Native Commissioner or magistrate” (Bunting, 1998: 160).
+The publication of a draft Proclamation No. 1890 for the “Financial Protection of Natives”, promulgated under the Natives Administration Act of 1927 receives significant public outcry, including from the Communist Party, because it stated that “no organization or individual could collect money from Africans without the written permission of the Native Commissioner or magistrate”.

 Sam Kahn is elected to the South African Parliament by the ‘non-white’ people of the Cape Western District.